berops/culture/README.md

 - Anybody can open a PR
 - `main` and `master` branches are considered protected and the only commits in these branches should be via the Pull Requests
 - All the work is done in `feature/` branches
-- If a person wants to get his `feature/` branch merged into the `main` branch, he/she opens a PR and may or may not assign it to a person
+- If a person wants to get his/her `feature/` branch merged into the `main` branch, he/she opens a PR and may or may not assign it to a person
-- PRs get merged after a review; review needs to be done by s/b else than the person who logged the PR
+- PRs get merged after a review; review needs to be done by someone else than the person who logged the PR
 - Anybody can review and merge anybody else's PR (except of his/her own one)
 - We care about the commit and PR [hygiene](https://chris.beams.io/posts/git-commit/)
 - PRs should be merged via the [squash and merge](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-pull-request-commits) button